 Yeah, I lived with Sally the Cynic in my head, too.
 Kevin banished her upon their first meeting.
 She came back with a vengeance—and was flat out rejected.

-He caught the value of my tears and the tenderness of my stories, even though I tried to tell them tough.
+Kevin valued my tears and delighted in my stories, even though I tried to tell them tough.